iszczesniak/cpp/auto/index.md

 * what a function returns.

-The `auto` type specifier allows us to write generic code, because we do not have to put a specific type, but we ask the compiler to deduce it using the code.
+The `auto` type specifier allows us to write generic code, because we no longer have to put a specific type, but can ask the compiler to deduce it.

 # Motywacja